-4.9.16.1 Suspension of Certificate Holder Certificate by Certificate Holder or PKI Sponsor to a Trusted Agent or LRA.
+4.9.16.1 Suspension of Certificate Holder Certificate by Certificate Holder or PKI Sponsor

+A Certificate Holder or PKI Sponsor, who is unable to submit a signed or in-person-authenticated suspension request, can submit a request for suspension through an unsigned email or phone call to a Trusted Agent or LRA.
 If the Trusted Agent is the first contact, they will contact the LRA by phone or by email to complete the suspension after verification.
 This type of request will trigger a suspension process at the discretion of the LRA based on the information available at the time of the request.